FOXJ1: Ciliogenesis

 Primary ciliogenesis is FOXJ1 dependent and this transcription factor is required for motile ciliated cell differentiation.
 The onset of FOXJ1 expression is indicative of cells fated to become motile ciliated cells.
 Cells commit towards ciliogenesis prior to FOXJ1 activation.
 Activation promotes basal body trafficking, docking at the apical membrane and subsequent axoneme growth.
 The protein p73 a member of the p53 protein family directly regulates FOXJ1 and is a requirement for ciliated cell formation.
 The 10,000bp long transcription start site of FOXJ1 features three sequence specific binding sites for p73.

 Immune system

 In mammalian cells, FOXJ1 has been shown to suppress NFκB, a key regulator in the immune response and also inhibits the humoral response in B-cells.
 This occurs via regulation of an inhibitory component of NFκB called IκBβ and IL-6.

 Development

 FOXJ1 is expressed at various points during embryonic development in relation to teeth germination, enamel, oral and tongue epithelium formation, and formation of sub-mandibular salivary glands and hair follicles.
 Absence of FOXJ1 expression decreases calpastatin, an inhibitor of the protease calpain.
-Calpain dysregulation affects basal body anchoring to the apical cytoskeleton affecting axeonemal formation.
+Calpain dysregulation affects basal body anchoring to the apical cytoskeleton affecting axonemal formation.
 Expression of FOXJ1 is inhibited by IL-13.

 Clinical significance

 Polymorphisms in this gene are associated with systemic lupus erythematosus and allergic rhinitis.

 Viral infections of the respiratory system have been found to lower the expression of FOXJ1.
-This affects ciliogenesis and impacts mucocillary action.
+This affects ciliogenesis and impacts mucociliary action.